-Figure 6-2 S-100 Feature Catalogue Builder
+Figure 6-2 - S-100 Feature Catalogue Builder

 The FCB contains a function for working with proposals that have yet to be added to the Registry.
-This function provides a sandbox function by using an Excel spreadsheet in a specific format to carry proposed features, attributes, enumerate values, etc and permitting to bind these to entities from the Registry.
+This function provides a “sandbox” function by using an Excel spreadsheet in a specific format to carry proposed features, attributes, enumerate values, etc; and permitting the binding of these to entities from the Registry.

 DCEG Builder

-To simplify the creating of the DCEG, a DCEG Builder has been created.
+To simplify the creating of the Data Classification and Encoding Guide (DCEG) for a Product Specification, a DCEG Builder has been created.
 This tool utilizes the Feature Catalogue to create the bindings and inputs for the DCEG tables.
 It is then a manual process to add images and specific text to the encoding part of the DCEG tables.
 Figure 6-3 below shows a high-level overview of the process to create a DCEG via the DCEG Builder.
-An Application Schema is required to make the Feature Catalogue, which can be called an XML representation of the Application Schema.
+An Application Schema is required to make the Feature Catalogue, which equates to an XML representation of the Application Schema.
 The use of the Feature Catalogue can be described in the DCEG.